Taxable Income and Employee Compensation

 Under common law, a worker who performs services for you is your employee if you can control what will be done and how it will be done.
 This is so even when you give the employee freedom of action.
 What matters is that you have the right to control the details of how the services are performed.

 People such as doctors, lawyers, contractors, subcontractors, and other workers who follow an independent trade, business, or profession in which they offer their services to the public, are generally not employees.
-However, whether such people are employees or independent contactors depends on the facts in each case.
+However, whether such people are employees or independent contractors depends on the facts in each case.
 The general rule is that an individual is an independent contractor if you, the person for whom the services are performed, have the right to control or direct only the result of the work and not the means and methods of accomplishing the result.

 If an employer-employee relationship exists, it does not matter what it is called.
 The employee may be called an agent, consultant, or independent contractor.
 The substance of the relationship, not the label, governs the worker's status.
 It also does not matter how payments are measured or paid, what they are called, or if the employee works full or part time.

-Employees can not be treated as non-employees.
-Furthermore, organizations can not make payments to non-employee workers if a substantially similar payment has been made to an employee since January 1, 1978.
+Employees cannot be treated as non-employees.
+Furthermore, organizations cannot make payments to non-employee workers if a substantially similar payment has been made to an employee since January 1, 1978.
 The university remains liable for social security and Medicare taxes even though these taxes were not deducted and withheld because an employee was treated as a non-employee.

 Wages subject to federal employment taxes include all pay that you give to an employee for services performed.
 The pay may be in cash or in other forms.
 It does not matter how you measure or make the payments.
 Also, compensation paid to a former employee for services performed while still employed is wages subject to employment taxes.

 If in the course of your operations you pay your employees in a medium that is neither cash nor a readily negotiable instrument, such as a check, you are said to pay them "in kind."
 Payments in kind may be in the form of goods, lodging, food, clothing, or services.
-Generally. the fair market value of such payments at the time that they are provided is subject to income tax withholding and social security, Medicare, and unemployment taxes.
+Generally, the fair market value of such payments at the time that they are provided is subject to income tax withholding and social security, Medicare, and unemployment taxes.

 Reporting Non-Cash Compensation